-Given the extended period of time Loftus Street has been in operation, and the extent of maintenance and/or reconstruction they would have been subject to, it is unlikely that any unforeseen aboriginal or non-indigenous material would be found as part of the proposal's construction, including excavation.
-In addition, given the extensive amount of underground utilities existing below the roadway as confirmed by the utility investigations undertaken, it is unlikely that significant heritage fabric will be uncovered due to the proposed earthworks.
+Given the extended period of time George Street has been in operation, and the extent of maintenance and/or reconstruction they would have been subject to, it is unlikely that any unforeseen aboriginal or non-indigenous material would be found as part of the proposal's construction, including excavation.

-Despite the above, mitigation measures are warranted given the likely significance of any potential aboriginal or non-indigenous material that might be found.
+Despite this, mitigation measures are warranted given the likely significance of any potential aboriginal or non-indigenous material that might be found.
 These mitigation measures include:

-- Reviewing the results of geotechnical testing for any evidence of aboriginal or non-indigenous material. - Stopping work in the event any material or potential material is identified during the construction phase. - Nominating potential for aboriginal or non-indigenous heritage as part of any site induction process. - Engaging a qualified heritage specialist and/or archaeologist in the event any material or potential material is identified during the construction phase and seeking advice or approval under s90 of NSW National Parks and Wildlife Act 1974.
+- Reviewing the results of geotechnical testing for any evidence of aboriginal or nonindigenous material. - Stopping work in the event any material or potential material is identified during the construction phase. - Nominating potential for aboriginal or non-indigenous heritage as part of any site induction process. - Engaging a qualified heritage specialist/archaeologist prior to project commencement who will be available in the event that any material or potential material is identified during the construction phase.
+This consultant can offer advice and obtain any necessary approvals under the NSW National Parks and Wildlife Act 1974 and NSW Heritage Act 1977.